 Fighters often talk about how promotional duties to hype fights can get in the way of the training they need to do in order to be ready to fight on game night.
 Hendricks may have just beaten all other fighters for promotional-related nuisances.

 Remember, Hendricks won't be simply boxing at UFC 167 - he'll be fighting mixed martial arts against a man who is primarily known for his grappling and wrestling.
-Chances are, a big part of St. Pierre's strategy will be to put Hendricks on his recently burned back.
+Chances are, a big part of St. Pierre's strategy will be to put Hendricks on his now recently and badly burned back.

 That's not really fair, but who should be blamed at this point and is there anything that could be done, short of postponing the match up and effectively ruining the UFC's 20th anniversary show.
 Hendricks himself has not yet commented on the situation and it isn't known if he ever considered pulling out of or postponing the fight because of his burns.